-- Upon written request from the presiding judge in a domestic civil suit, passport information may be released to the court relating to a party who has been ordered to surrender their U.S. passport.
+- We may release passport information after receiving a written request from the presiding judge in a domestic civil suit.
+The passport information may be released to the court relating to a party who has been ordered to surrender their U.S. passport.

-- The Department of State will release information about the person’s current passport status to a requesting judge and will inform the judge if that person applies for a new passport.
+- We will release information about the person’s passport status to a requesting judge and will inform the judge if that person applies for a new passport.

-- Passport issuance will not be denied based on the request, but the judge can invoke state civil contempt sanctions based on the information.
+- We will not deny a passport based on the request, but the judge can invoke state civil contempt sanctions based on the information.

-- If requested to do so by the court, issuance of the passport may be delayed for a minimal period of time – generally 10 days.
-This can be helpful to prevent a parent’s use of a passport in international child abduction when the judge has placed a passport restriction as a condition of visitation or other parental privilege.
+- If requested to do so by the court, we will delay issuing a passport for a short period of time – generally 10 days.
+This delay can prevent a parent’s use of a passport in international child abduction when the judge has placed a passport restriction as a condition of visitation or other parental privilege.

 - Judges may request information about a party whom they have ordered to turn in their current passport by writing to the Office of Adjudication.
-See the sample letter below as guidance for drafting a passport information request, and provide all information requested:
+The address is: